datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 DataCurator
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Person tasked with reviewing, enhancing, cleaning, or standardizing metadata and the associated data submitted for storage, use, and maintenance within a data centre or repository
+**Description:** Person tasked with reviewing, enhancing, cleaning, or standardizing metadata and the associated data submitted for storage, use, and maintenance within a data centre or repository.

 **Usage Notes:** While the DataManager is concerned with digital maintenance, the DataCurator’s role encompasses quality assurance focused on content and metadata.
 DataCurator responsibilities include: checking completeness of the submitted dataset against the content as described by the submitter; verifying standard metadata according to the applicable system or schema; adding or verifying specialized metadata to add value and ensure access across disciplines; and determining how the metadata might map to search engines, database products, and automated feeds.